chrisvogt/gatsby-theme-chrisvogt/theme/README.md

-# gatsby-theme-private-sphere

-The Gatsby blog theme used on my personal website, at [www.chrisvogt.me](https://www.chrisvogt.me).
-This theme is built to be both a window into my online activity and a publishing tool for me to share a range of written and digital content.

-It is possible to customize and reuse this theme, but you will need to bring your own data.
-Examples of the expected data structure are available in the [**mocks**](__mocks__) directory, and your data must be available via URL.
+# Gatsby Theme Private Sphere

+This is the Gatsby theme used on my personal website and blog, at [www.chrisvogt.me](https://www.chrisvogt.me).
+This package only includes the React client.
+You must provide your own data source to use the social widgets.
+Examples of the expected data structure can be found in the [/theme/\_\_mocks\_\_](https://github.com/chrisvogt/gatsby-theme-private-sphere/tree/master/theme/__mocks__) directory.

 ## Installation